strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step2.md

 ## 🛠  Step 2: Build your content

 The admin panel of Strapi runs at [http://localhost:1337](http://localhost:1337).
-This is where you'll spend most of your time creating & updating content.
+This is where you'll spend most of your time creating and updating content.

 :::tip TIP
 If the server is not already running, in your terminal, `cd` into the `my-project` folder and run `yarn develop` (or `npm run develop`) to launch it..